 “It is a fun fact that humans are the only species on the planet who deprives themselves of sleep.”

 However, studies show that daily time spent on sleep relates to happiness and life satisfaction.
-Good sleep affects how a person self-evaluates to have a more positive general outlook on life.
-It not only restores the body but helps improve the mindset, which is the foundation of life satisfaction and happiness.
+Good sleep affects how a person self-evaluates to have a more positive general outlook on life and not only restores the body but helps improve the mindset, the foundation of life satisfaction and happiness.